electron/electron/docs/api/browser/app.md

 field, which is your application's full capitalized name, and it will be preferred over `name` by atom-shell.

-## app.getBrowserWindows()

-Returns an array of all browser windows.

 ## app.commandLine.appendSwitch(switch, [value])

 Append a switch [with optional value] to Chromium's command line.